nonsponsored/cognition/README.md

 | `yarn build`   | Build your production site to `./dist/`     |

 ### Known Issues
+- **Do not update to Astro Beta 28** yet, as it seems to have changed how CSS files are handled.
 - Announcement scroll effect jitters on Chrome some, if you scroll too fast or change direction fast.
 This despite using hardware acceleration and throttling.

+### What Comes Next...Ideally
+- RSS
+- Dynamically generated navigation